• Discover Iran in a 15-day tour

 • Included Meals: Breakfast

-Yazd is one of the oldest continuously inhabited towns of Iran.
-Its silhouette punctuated by minarets and the ingeniously-designed wind towers that capture desert breezes to cool homes during the hot summer months.
-Yazd is also the center of Iran’s Zoroastrian community, which is where you’ll begin the day’s sightseeing.
+Yazd is one of the oldest continuously inhabited towns in Iran which is registered in the UNESCO World Heritage Site.
+Its silhouette is punctuated by minarets and ingeniously designed wind towers that capture desert breezes to cool homes during the hot summer months.
+Yazd is also the center of Iran’s Zoroastrian Community, which is where we’ll begin the day’s sightseeing.

-At the Tower of Silence, you’ll learn about one of the traditions of this ancient pre-Islamic religion.
+At the Tower of Silence, we’ll learn about one of the traditions of this ancient pre-Islamic religion.
 Until the mid-1900s, the dead were transported to this tower where they were left to decompose and be devoured by birds.
 Zoroastrian tradition considers a deceased body to be “unclean” and this process of excarnation prevents contact with either fire or earth– both of which are considered to be sacred.

-At the still-active Zoroastrian Fire Temple, you will see a flame that is said to have been burning for the past 1,500 years.
+At the still-active Zoroastrian Fire Temple, we will see a flame that is said to have been burning for the past 1,500 years.
 It’s an important pilgrimage site for the faithful and here our expert guide will offer additional insight into one of the world’s oldest monotheistic religions.

-In Amir Chakhmaq Square, you’ll see a very impressive Hussainiya– a congregation hall for Shia commemoration ceremonies.
+In Amir Chakhmaq Square, we’ll see a very impressive Hussainiya– a congregation hall for Shia commemoration ceremonies.
 With three tiers of recessed alcoves, all perfectly proportioned, its facade is one of the city’s most photographed landmarks.

 Tonight, we will watch a Zurkhaneh performance.
 Zurkhaneh is a form of traditional martial arts in Iran, where men practice calisthenics and other body-building exercises in a ring.
-In 2010 Pahlevani and Zoorkhaneh rituals inscribed on the representative list of the Intangible Cultural Heritage of Humanity.
+In 2010 Pahlevani and Zoorkhaneh rituals were inscribed on the representative list of the Intangible Cultural Heritage of Humanity.

 • Included Meals: Breakfast

-Over our drive, we will pass through Abarkooh where we will visit the traditional Ice-House, an adobe building used to store ice and food prior to the invention of the refrigerator.
-The town is the home of the world’s second oldest tree called Abarkooh Cypress, its age is estimated over 4000 years.
+Today, we have a full day of driving to reach our destination of Shiraz.
+Over our drive, we will pass through Abarkooh where we will visit the world’s second oldest tree, Abarkooh Cypress, its age is estimated over 4500 years.
 We can see the tree on our way.

 Continue to Shiraz and check into the hotel.